 Ms. Noël has sung a wide range of operatic roles, notably Gilda in Verdi's Rigoletto with Ente Concerti Città di Iglesias (Sardinia, Italy), Nora in Vaughn Williams' Riders to the Sea at the Amsterdam Grachtenfestival (Netherlands), Iphis in Handel’s Jephtha with The Handel Choir of Baltimore, and Dido in Purcell's Dido and Aeneas with American Opera Theater, for which the Baltimore Sun lauded her “tonal warmth and highly expressive phrasing as Dido.”
 Other staged highlights include Belinda in Dido and Aeneas with Ente Concerti Città di Iglesias (Italy), Anna/Cruesa in Cavalli's La Didone for the Washington DC Early Music Festival, and Berger in Charpentier’s David et Jonathas at the Brooklyn Academy of Music Opera House, for which the Washington Post commended her “strikingly lovely voice.”

 Ms. Noël can be heard on A New Song: Celebrating the King James Bible and Christmas in New Spain with The Folger Consort on the Bard label.
 She has also sung for multiple recordings on the Dorian Label, including Passion & Lament: Choral Masterworks of the 17th Century; Johann Sebastian Bach: Motets; and Handel's Alexander's Feast.
 Ms. Noël's radio broadcasts include solo performances on Washington DC’s classical station, WETA, and Baltimore's public radio station, WYPR.
 A native of Washington, D.C., Ms. Noël earned her Master of Music in voice from Peabody Conservatory and her Bachelor of Music from the University of Maryland, College Park.
-Ms. Noël is an assistant professor of music at The Community College of Rhode Island.
+Ms. Noël has served on the faculties of Franklin & Marshall College, The Community College of Rhode Island, and Notre Dame of Maryland University.